 However, MSK physiotherapy continues to limp forward and struggle on, desperately searching for its place and purpose within health care, with the debates and arguments raging on about whats the best treatment for this pathology, or for that problem.
 But is MSK physiotherapy focusing its efforts and energy in the wrong place?
 Has it lost its way and in need of a drastic shift in its identity of what it is and does as a profession?

 The vast majority of MSK physiotherapy research and the physios themselves invest a lot of time, energy and effort into diagnosing and treating disease, disability, and illness.
 This is clearly important and should be continued, but what about the other side of the coin?
 What about our efforts in the prevention of disease, disability and illness.

-Does the profession and those who work within it invest as much time, energy, and efforts into the prevention of disease, disability and illness?
-Does the profession and its individuals place as much importance, credence, and relevance on the promotion of health and wellness as it does on the treatment of disease and illness?
+Do the profession and those who work within it invest as much time, energy, and efforts into the prevention of disease, disability and illness?
+Do the profession and its individuals place as much importance, credence, and relevance on the promotion of health and wellness as it does on the treatment of disease and illness?

 Simply put… HELL NO!!!

-I am not trying to be hyper-critical or overly negative here, and yes I’m sure there are some physios who do work proactively in some health promotion roles, but they are in the minority, and they are not well seen or heard and this needs to change drastically.
+Now, I am not trying to be hyper-critical or overly negative here, and yes I’m sure there are some physios who do work proactively in some health promotion roles, but they are in the minority, and they are not well seen or heard.
+This needs to change drastically.